 What happens in the mind of a person when constricted to staying in jail for political reason or deported like Primo Levi during the last World Conflict spending for senseless reasons 18 months of his life in a Nazi camp, the one of Auschwitz, and becoming this one an experience with which he would have coped with extreme difficulty for the rest of his life?
 Why the innocent suffers?
 Why is there injustice in this world?
-How can a mind survive, without to become crazy, more than a body in a restricted, limited space?
+How can a mind survive, without to become crazy, in a restricted, limited space?

 Which are the intimate reasons that can stimulate the writing, trying to healing the wounds created by years spent segregated?

 Consolations of Writing Literary Strategies of Resistance from Boethius

 to Primo Levi written by Rivkah Zim takes in considerations various

 intellectuals, trying to describe their intimate horror because in jail